Protein-Interactions/BolognaMaster/practicals/tutorial_on_protein_docking.md

 **Q:** Which one seems the most appropriate for our purposes?

-Notice that there are three structures that have been deposited recently (2016).
+Notice that there are 19 structures at the moment of updating these materials (March 2020).
 Examine the features of all the proteins available (are they whole proteins? are they mutants?
-What method whas used to determine their structure?
-What resolution?) and pick up one.
+What method was used to determine their structure?
+What resolution?) and check whether you can easily identify one ore more structures with the requisites listed above.

-b) By passing through the UniProt
-Go to UniProt (http://www.uniprot.org), type the MKK7 UniProt AC (O14733) in the text box at the top and click on Search.
-On the result page, go to the structural information (you can scroll-down until you reach the Structure section or directly click on the "Structure" link on the left).
-Select the RCSB PDB link destination.
-The structures available in the PDB for MKK7 will appear in the "Entry" column.
-You will have to inspect each of them (by clicking on their PDB codes) in order to decide which is the most appropriate for our purposes.
+c) Click on "Refine search".
+Use the "Advanced search" interface to get rid of structures with resolution higher than 2.2 Angstrom AND of structures that have a ligand.
+To this aim, you have to add a search criterium for X-Ray resolution (set resolution between 0.1 and 2.2), a search criterium for "Has ligand(s)", and a search criterium for "Has modified residue(s)".

+d) Click on "Submit Query".
+**Q:** Which structures fullfil all search criteria you have used?
+If there are more than one, pick the one with better X-Ray resolution and/or the conformation that seems more appropriate for docking needs.

+e) Download the PDB file of the selected structure.

 ### 3. Identify appropriate restraints to limit the number of docking conformations